FortinetCloudCSE/FortiDevOps/content/01Cloud101/aws.md

 ![](img/ec2-2.png)

 Now we need configure what credentials we will use to access this virtual server once it is up and running.
-Select **NAME_OF_KEY_CREATED_BY_QWICKLABS** from the drop down.
+Select **NAME_OF_KEY_CREATED_BY_QWICKLABS** from the drop-down.
 This key was created by Qwkilabs and can be used with AWS or from you local machine to access your virtual server.

 ![](img/ec2-3.png)